Cuis-Smalltalk/Learning-Cuis/README.md

 One measure of a Smalltalk's size is the number of Classes which implement its code.

-If I open a Workspace in the current Cuis and print (cmd-p)
+One can open a Workspace in many Smalltalks and print (cmd-p)
 ````Smalltalk
 	Smalltalk allClasses size.
 ````